amgarton47/CS62data-structures/BinaryTree/project/README.md

       We have already created an object of the `java.util.Random` class for you and an upper bound for the random number generator for you to use.
       Re-run the `main` exerciser to create a tree to sort 128 random integers.
-      After you are done, Look at the output, and confirm that all 128 values have been correctly sorted.
+      After you are done, Look at the output, and confirm that all the values have been correctly sorted.

+      Note that doing 128 inserts may not necessarily put 128 nodes in the tree.
+      These are randomly generated integers, and if one happens to be equal to a value already inserted, it will not be inserted again.
+Do not consider it a bug if, after building the tree, it contains fewer nodes than you would have expected.

    7. Complete the implementation of the `randomTreeHeights` method, by creating numerous trees (with calls to `ConstructIntTree`).